The Las Vegas Strip

 Four Seasons is not a self-contained resort experience.

 There is no casino, no nightlife, and limited on-site dining compared to full Strip resorts.
 Guests looking for bars, shows, or late-night energy will need to rely on Mandalay Bay or leave the property entirely.
+Travelers looking for a full resort experience often compare options like Bellagio vs Caesars Palace.

 Location is another tradeoff.
 While technically on the Strip, Four Seasons sits at the far south end, making walking to central Strip destinations impractical.
 Rideshare is the default for most outings, which can add friction for first-time visitors who want to explore freely.